GoldBenjamin/Excel-project/README.md

-# Excel-project
+# Amazon case study Excel-project
-My first excel project while taking a data analysis course
+  This is my DSA project on Amazon case study.